unlock-protocol/docs/developers/smart-contracts/README.md

 * Keeping Track of the Unlock Discount Tokens.
 Unlock Discount Tokens are ERC20 tokens \(TODO\) which implement the Unlock network referral program.
 The Discount Tokens are granted when keys \(NFT\) are purchased.
 * Granting Discounts.
 The Unlock smart contract will compute the available discount for each key purchase based on the amount of discount tokens owned by the key buyer.

 You should not need to deploy an Unlock contract yourself.
-Here are the addresses of contracts deployed on respective networks:
+Here are the addresses of contracts deployed on respective networks and you can call them directly using the block explorer.

 Production networks: